Vardhan1303/Robot-Car-Racing-Competition/Task3_Color_Cube_Detection/README.md

 ## 🚀 Setup and Execution

-1. **Hardware Assembly**: Connect the motors, camera, and motor driver to the Raspberry Pi as per the wiring diagram.
+1. **Hardware Assembly**: Connect the motors, camera, and motor driver to the Raspberry Pi.
 2. **Clone the Repository**
 3. **Run the Script**
 4. **Test the Robot**: